ge0rgian-dobrescu/python/README.md

 # python - a repository made for scripts, projects and other cool stuff.
--  This repository will store a list of all projects I create.
+##  This repository will store a list of all projects I create.
 ---
 ### 1. Simple Inventory Manager (SIM)
 ---

 #### 1. Simple Inventory Manager (SIM):
 - This is a simple Python program which purpose is to understand the dictionary rules and ways of working.
 It is also a pretty good practice for the if/else statements.
 - The program begins by initializing an "inventory" dictionary to allow for modifications.
-It starts with three objects, each with a unique key-value pair.
+It starts with three objects, each with a unique key-value pair.<br/>
-    A straightforward command-line interface (CLI) GUI makes it easy for users to test:
+    A straightforward command-line interface (CLI) GUI makes it easy for users to test:<br/>
     The menu looks something like this in the command line:
 ('========================================')<br/>
 What would you like to do?<br/>